emredagli/physics-constants-explorer/research/README.md

 The script "[experiments.sh](script/experiments.sh)" is used on the experiments listed on this section.

-Note: Please execute the script on the project's root folder, if you want to test it:
+Note: The script was executed on the project's root folder:

 ```shell
 > ./research/script/experiments.sh